H437: Drug-Free Zones/Unauthorized Public Camping. Latest Version

 Rules

-AN ACT to establish drug‑free homeless service zones and increase the punishment imposed for committing certain drug offenses in a drug‑free homeless service zone.
+AN ACT to establish drug‑free homeless service zones and increase the punishment imposed for committing certain drug offenses in a drug‑free homeless service zone and to ban unauthorized public camping or sleeping in the state and local government units of the state.

 The General Assembly of North Carolina enacts: